-You get similar treatment at Marriott and Park Hyatt hotels – although the specific perks are unique to each hotel.
+You get similar treatment at Park Hyatt hotels – although the specific perks are unique to each hotel.

 Even better, you can book directly.
 So you’ll still earn credit toward elite status and enjoy your elite status benefits.
 The caveat is that only:

-- 21 Starwood hotels participate (mostly W hotels, a few St. Regis, and a couple others)
+- 21 Marriott hotels participate (8 W hotels, a few St. Regis, and a couple others)

 While this is a cool benefit, it’s certainly not all-encompassing.
-But if you have paid cash stays in a FoundersCard hotel city, you can get a few extras at places that don’t partner with Amex or Chase and their respective upscale hotel programs (Fine Hotels & Resorts and Luxury Hotel Collection– Frequent Miler has a nice comparison).
+But if you have paid cash stays in a FoundersCard hotel city, you can get a few extras at places that don’t partner with Amex or Chase and their respective upscale hotel programs (Fine Hotels & Resorts and Luxury Hotel Collection).

 What’s it all worth?